Concerns LAC 34:XIII.Chapter 15, Section 1503.B

 The protest documents shall state fully the reason(s) for the protest and include supporting documentation.

-The CPO shall render a written decision regarding a protest within 14 days (excluding Saturdays, Sundays and postal holidays) after receipt of the protest and any subsequently submitted information.
+The Chief Procurement Officer (CPO) shall render a written decision regarding a protest within 14 days (excluding Saturdays, Sundays and postal holidays) after receipt of the protest and any subsequently submitted information.
 A written decision shall be furnished to the aggrieved party and other interested parties.

 If determined by the CPO, a hearing may be held before a hearing officer affording all parties, aggrieved persons, or interested persons to respond and present evidence on all issues protested.